Handling anxiety and overwhelm in leadership

 It really is one of the habits that makes a difference in my client’s leadership practice.

-If you can only commit to three minutes per day, that’s OK.
-Set a timer and for those few minutes look back on what has gone well during your day, and what you would do differently.
+If you can only commit to five minutes per day, that’s OK.
+Set a timer and for those few minutes, look back on what has gone well during your day, and what you would do differently.